ds-gustavo-cunha/Fraud-Detection/fraud_detection/README.md

 **How to use FastAPI to create validation of user's requests and make API less error-prone**

+**How to save and extract data from a MongoDB database (with APIs requests saved on a database, we can analyse and improve ML performance in the future).**

 **Focus on the business solution to overcome the challenges of using different tools throughout the project**

 **On the first project cycle, it's important to keep things simple and try not to get the best solution because this will only be achieved through many project cycles.**